 - case studies of best practice.

-You can also use the Active Scotland website (external) to find activities for people locally when you want to help someone become more active.
+You can also use the NHSinform Keeping active pages (external) to find activities and advice for people when you want to help someone become more active.

 We have developed a physical activity pathway for you to use with patients to approach the idea of increased physical activity.